Azure/ResourceModules/docs/wiki/The library - Module design.md

 Note the following recommendations:
 - Refer to [Generate module Readme](./Contribution%20guide%20-%20Generate%20module%20Readme.md) for creating from scratch or updating the module ReadMe Markdown file.
 - It is not recommended to describe how to use child resources in the parent readme file (for example, 'How to define a \[container] entry for the \[storage account]').
-Instead it is recommended to reference the child resource's ReadMe instead (for example, 'container/readme.md').
+Instead, it is recommended to reference the child resource's ReadMe (for example, 'container/readme.md').

 # Parameter files

 Parameter files in CARML leverage the common `deploymentParameters.json` schema for ARM deployments.
-As parameters are usually specific to their corresponding template, we have only very few general recommendations:
+As parameters are usually specific to their corresponding template, we only have a few general recommendations:
 - Parameter filenames should ideally relate to the content they deploy.
-For example, a parameter file `min.parameters.json` should be chosen for a parameter file that contains only the minimum set of parameter to deploy the module.
+For example, a parameter file `min.parameters.json` should be chosen for a parameter file that contains only the minimum set of parameters to deploy the module.
 - Likewise, the `name` parameter we have in most modules should give some indication of the file it was deployed with.
 For example, a `min.parameters.json` parameter file for the virtual network module may have a `name` property with the value `sxx-az-vnet-min-001` where `min` relates to the prefix of the parameter file itself.
 - A module should have as many parameter files as it needs to evaluate all parts of the module's functionality.
-- Sensitive data should not be stored inside the parameter file but rather be injected by the use of tokens, as described in the [Token replacement](./The%20CI%20environment%20-%20Token%20replacement.md) section, or via a [key vault reference](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/key-vault-parameter?tabs=azure-cli#reference-secrets-with-static-id).
+- Sensitive data should not be stored inside the parameter file but rather be injected by the use of tokens, as described in the [Token replacement](./The%20CI%20environment%20-%20Token%20replacement.md) section, or via a [Key Vault reference](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/key-vault-parameter?tabs=azure-cli#reference-secrets-with-static-id).

 # Telemetry